A Guide to Teaching Children Traffic & Road Safety

 How to Minimize Risk

-Motor vehicle crashes are the leading cause of death for children aged 12 and younger.
-To minimize the risk of accidents, adults must drive defensively and take basic steps such as using seat belts, avoiding drunk driving and speeding, pulling over when tired and obeying the law.
-Road safety is a skill that needs to be continuously demonstrated and employed.
-Below are a few tips to remember.
+Motor vehicle crashes remain the leading cause of death for children aged 12 and younger.
+Adults can lower the risk by practicing defensive driving and following basic safety habits like wearing seat belts, avoiding drunk driving and speeding, pulling over when tired and following traffic laws.

 Avoid distractions